Back to Blog

 The Limitations You Need to Know

-AI-generated code often skips security best practices.
-Input validation, SQL injection prevention, proper authentication flows, rate limiting -- these are frequently missing or poorly implemented.
-For a prototype, that is fine.
-For anything handling real user data or payments, it is a serious risk.
+When 63% of vibe coding users lack software security training, the rate of vulnerable applications increases.
+Input validation, SQL injection prevention, proper authentication flows, rate limiting — these are frequently missing or poorly implemented.
+For a prototype, that's acceptable.
+For anything handling real user data or payments, it's a serious risk.

 Technical Debt Accumulates Fast